 Why is it that women are still not equal?

-You know, in the state in which I live (which is in the western United States), my state was ranked 50 out of 50 for women’s equality…so came in dead, dead last and has been for the past four years and for at least a decade has been in the lowest five.
-This is an ongoing problem, and when you look at that and what is affecting this and what’s something concrete we can do—specially when you’re looking at kind of more conservative states, it tends to be a little bit of a bigger battle in those states—one thing that we found is that menstruation, this very natural occurrence for every single female who is born (you know it affects fifty percent of the population over time) this has never had any policy around it.
+You know, in the state in which I live (which is in the western United States), my state was ranked 50 out of 50 for women’s equality…so came in dead last and has been for the past four years, and for at least a decade has been in the lowest five.
+This is an ongoing problem, and when you look at that and what is affecting this and what’s something concrete we can do—specially when you’re looking at more conservative states, it tends to be a little bit of a bigger battle in those states.
+One thing that we found is that menstruation, this very natural occurrence for every single female who is born (it affects fifty percent of the population over time) this has never had any policy around it.
 I’m saying absolutely nothing, right?

 I’ll hear a lot that people ‘feel equal’ and I love saying ‘You know, equality is not actually a feeling.
 I’m glad you feel that way, but it’s actually a metric; it’s something you can quantify.’

-We know because we’ve just been through covid that other public health issues that affect a third of the population… you know the end of 2020, there was a study and it said that one industry Americans had been affected by covid and we have so much policy around that.
-And then we’re all very familiar with that policy now; mask mandates and vaccines being implemented as soon as they could, research in vaccines immediately and businesses shutting down and all these different kinds of things that we implemented.
-But we’ve been dealing with menstruation also since the beginning of time.
+We know because we’ve just been through covid that other public health issues affected a third of the population… the end of 2020, there was a study and it said that one in three Americans had been affected by covid and we have so much policy around that.
+And we’re all very familiar with that policy now; mask mandates and vaccines being implemented as soon as they could, research in vaccines immediately and businesses shutting down and all these different kinds of things that we implemented.
+But we’ve been dealing with menstruation since the beginning of time.
 Literally menstruation was critical to begin time for humans, right?
 We have to menstruate to procreate…and nothing had been done around this.
 And so what we have done is basically looked at what are some quantifiable things that we can do, policies that we can put in place, that help deal with menstruation.

-You know three or four years ago when I started this work on menstrual policy, we looked at something called ‘the tampon tax’ and that was basically getting rid of a sales tax on menstrual products.
+Three or four years ago when I started this work on menstrual policy, we looked at something called ‘the tampon tax’ and that was basically getting rid of a sales tax on menstrual products.
 You know Rogaine does not incur sales tax.
 Viagra?
 It does not incur sales tax.
-Band-aids, sunscreen, like much lesser items don’t incur sales tax…but period products were incurring sales tax.
+Band-aids, sunscreen, much lesser items don’t incur sales tax…but period products were incurring sales tax.

 It was determined in those committee meetings that this was not essential enough.
-That it wouldn’t be voted on, right?
+That it wouldn’t be voted on.
 Meanwhile we have policy regarding men’s hair growth and regarding erectile dysfunction—these are just facts, right?
 Those things have been having policy around them and this has not.